-- The parking aid cannot replace the driver's attention.
-The driver alone is responsible for parking and similar driving maneuvers. - Always keep your eyes on the vehicle's surroundings, using the rear view mirror as well. - Do not allow yourself to be distracted from traffic by the rear view camera pictures. - If the position and the installation angle of the camera has changed, for example, after a rear end collision, do not continue to use the system for safety reasons.
+- The parking system cannot replace the driver's attention.
+The driver alone is responsible for parking and similar driving maneuvers. - Sensors have blind spots in which objects cannot be detected.
+Pay special attention to

+- small children and animals because the sensors cannot always detect them. - Always keep your eyes on the vehicle's surroundings, using the rearview mirror as well. - Do not allow yourself to be distracted from traffic by the rearview camera pictures. - If the position and the installation angle of the camera has changed, for example, after a rear end collision, do not continue to use the system for safety reasons.
 Have it checked by a qualified dealership.

 - Low obstacles already signaled by a warning can disappear from the system's detection range as they are approached and will not continue to be signaled.
-Objects such as barrier chains, trailer draw bars, thin painted vertical poles or fences may not be detected by the system, posing risk of damage. - Never use warm or hot water to remove snow or ice from the rear view camera lens danger of crack formation on the lens! - When cleaning the lens, never use products that are abrasive.
+Objects such as barrier chains, trailer draw bars, thin painted vertical poles or fences may not be detected by the system, posing risk of damage. - Never use warm or hot water to remove snow or ice from the rearview camera lens this could cause the lens to crack! - When cleaning the lens, never use products that are abrasive.

-Switching on/off
+Switching on and off

-Applies to vehicles: with parking system (rear, with rear view
+Applies to vehicles: with Audi parking system plus with rearview camera

-The rear view camera switches on automatically together with the acoustic park assist when you put the vehicle in reverse.
+The rearview camera switches on automatically together with the acoustic and visual park assist when you put the vehicle in reverse.